issoupewd/FM-JAMMER-WITH-ARDUINO/README.md

 ![Real Picture of the FM Jammer](real_pic.jpg)

+## ⚠️ Warning

+**This is a low-range jammer, but it could interfere with other broadcasts.
+Please be careful when using it.**

 This project is an FM jammer based on Arduino programming language, using the LGT8F328P microcontroller, the SI4713 FM transmitter module, a 0.96" OLED display, and a rotary encoder.

 In this repository, you will find the schematic of the circuit and the code required for this project.

 ![Circuit Diagram](circuit.png)